Introduction — Why Dry Eyes from Screens Are So Common

 - Mucin layer (inner): Helps tears cling to the cornea.

 If any layer is disrupted, the eye surface can dry out.
 With screens, the two biggest contributors are decreased blinking (so tears evaporate) and poor ocular surface lubrication (often due to gland dysfunction).
 Over time, small daily insults accumulate and symptoms become chronic.
+Understanding these layers is essential for anyone trying to manage Dry Eyes from Screen Use effectively, as screen time affects each layer differently.

 When you read a book, you blink naturally and frequently.
 When you stare at a phone or monitor, the blink rate drops dramatically — often from ~15–20 blinks per minute to under 7.
 That means less distribution of the lipid and aqueous layers and faster evaporation.